auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ---
-title: Represent Multiple APIs Using a Single Auth0 API
+title: Represent Multiple APIs Using a Proxy API in Auth0
-description: How to use a single Auth0 API to represent and control access to multiple APIs.
+description: How to use a single proxy API in Auth0 to represent and control access to multiple APIs.
 topics:
   - api-authentication
   - oidc